 Maintaining the cohesion and strength of a brand is one of the main challenges for hotel chains.
 Part of this challenge is being able to offer high quality services that meet already established standards.
 To achieve this, it’s important to be meticulous and keep a constant eye on the reliability of operations by considering all of your departments.
-Much like independent hotels and indeed any other type of business, the best way to improve your services is to communicate with your guests to draw useful conclusions.
-In this article, we’ll examine how closely monitoring your guest feedback (before, during and after the stay) can help optimise your operations.
+Much like independent hotels, the best way to improve your services is to communicate with your guests to draw useful conclusions.
+Now, we’ll examine how closely monitoring your guest feedback (before, during and after the stay) can help optimise your operations.

 Listen to your guests